-The School of Accountancy and Information Management follows the W. P. Carey School of Business policies and procedures for admission to its undergraduate professional programs in Accountancy, Computer Information Systems, and the concurrent degree program of Accountancy and Computer Information Systems.
+The School of Accountancy follows the W. P. Carey School of Business policies and procedures for admission to its undergraduate professional program in Accountancy.

-To be considered for admission to the Accountancy major, a student must meet the W. P. Carey School of Business admission requirements, and have a grade of "C" or higher in an introductory computer programming course as specified by the school.
+To be considered for admission to the Accountancy major, a student must meet the W. P. Carey School of Business admission requirements, and have a grade of "C" (2.00) or higher in an introductory computer programming course as specified by the school.
 CIS 220 or its equivalent is taken in place of CIS 200.